updatecli/website/content/en/blog/2025/10/golang.md

 The combination of `ignore` and `only` rules allows you to precisely control what autodiscovery proposes, making it a powerful tool for automating Go project maintenance with minimal configuration.

+An Updatecli autodiscovery plugin is essentially a generator for declarative manifests, but you don’t need to maintain these files yourself.
+They’re created at runtime.
+You can always use the generated manifests as inspiration when writing your own, giving you more control when needed.

 ### 2. Declarative Manifests: Full Control, Custom Logic

 **Declarative manifests** give you fine-grained control over update behaviors, guardrails, and multi-step flows.
 They’re YAML files committed to the repo that define sources (where to read versions), conditions (should we update?), targets (what to change), SCM, and actions.